 Folklore Village, Dodgeville, WI

-The HFAA's Annual Workshop offers a very special opportunity for getting to know Norwegian Hardanger fiddle music and dance traditions in depth.
+The HFAA's Annual Workshop offered a very special opportunity for getting to know Norwegian Hardanger fiddle music and dance traditions in depth.

 Hardanger fiddle (hardingfele) classes: We offer four concurrent full-time classes to accommodate all levels from beginner to advanced, teaching a variety of Norwegian hardingfele traditions.
 Private sessions with our teachers are also available.
 Loaner instruments are available on advance request.
 Even if you have never tried the hardingfele before, you are welcome to join us!

-Dance classes: Participants in the dance classes will have the opportunity to explore the depth and richness of the springar and gangar from Telemark with the delightful teaching team of Ranveig and Tom.
-This is a rare opportunity for dancers of all levels (whether children or adults, beginners, intermediate or advanced) to learn how to listen to the music, relate to the fiddler and partner and build a wonderful dance.
+Dance classes: This is a rare opportunity for dancers of all levels (whether children or adults, beginners, intermediate or advanced) to learn how to listen to the music, relate to the fiddler and partner and build a wonderful dance.

 Mini-classes & jam sessions: Kveding (traditional singing) classes offer you a chance to broaden your Norwegian folk music experience.
 Spontaneous jam sessions on various Scandinavian instruments may also happen.